Top 5 Latex-Free Mattresses for Organic Allergy Relief

 Shipping: Free shipping and returns

-The top layer is made with Climate Comfort™ Foam which helps to regulate temperature fluctuations throughout the night, helping you sleep even better.
+The top layer is made with Climate Comfort™ Foam, which helps to regulate temperature fluctuations throughout the night, helping you sleep even better.

-So, when ordering mattresses to test for this article, I got a selection of Twin (for the girls) and King (for me and Mrs. M).
+When ordering mattresses to test for this article, I got a selection of Twin (for the girls) and King (for me and Mrs. M).
+The Puffy Mattress wowed my daughters.
+They both say it's the best mattress they've ever slept on.

 • unboxing a Puffy mattress